Skip to content

 There is no daemon, no port, no auth layer.
 The trust boundary is “anything Claude Code can spawn”.

-Put a .mcp.json in your project directory with a project-scoped brain path:
+Put a .mcp.json in your project directory with a project-scoped memory path:

 Project-scoped MCP config